CyberMan90/cybersecurity-portfolio/cloud-audit-aws/README.md

 🧠 These scripts are also expandable.
 You can integrate them with cron jobs, SIEM ingestion, or alerting systems as your skills grow.

+🛡️ This lab resulted in a real-world security incident involving exposed credentials.
+A follow-up investigation, CloudTrail review, and key revocation process was performed — documented in the linked incident report.
 [Read the Real-World Security Incident Case Study](../cloud-audit-aws/incident-response.md)

 > “Cloud security isn’t just configuration… It’s verification.”